angular/angular/aio/aio-builds-setup/docs/overview--security-model.md

    Next we make another call to the CircleCI API to get a list of the URLS for artifacts of that build.
 If there is one that matches the configured artifact path, we download the contents of the build artifact and store it in a local folder.
-This download has a maximum size limit to prevent PRs from producing artifacts that are so large they would cause the upload server to crash.
+This download has a maximum size limit to prevent PRs from producing artifacts that are so large they would cause the preview server to crash.

 2. **Fetch the PR's metadata, including author and labels**.